maciejs20/ContainerWkshp/3-KubernetesLabOnIKS/README.md

-### 9. NodePort number 32509
+### 9. NodePort number

-Yours may be different.
+Your port may be different!
+Check it before!

 Open a Firefox browser window or tab and go to the URL of your node with your NodePort number, such as `http://159.122.181.117:32509`.
 Your output should look like this.

 ![Helloworld](../images/browser1.png)